 The asymmetrical headlight beam extends visibility at the edge of the road at the passenger side.

-However, when driving in countries where traffic drives on the opposite side of the road, adjust the headlights to prevent dazzling.
+However, when driving in countries where traffic drives on the opposite side of the road, adjust the headlights to prevent dazzling of oncoming traffic.

 Have the headlights adjusted by a workshop.